Rankings

 Antioch University

-Students in Antioch’s Master of Arts in Clinical Mental Health Counseling with a Concentration in Art Therapy program receive intensive professional education and clinical training in art therapy and mental health counseling.
-Antioch’s emphasis on social justice means its learning environment integrates social responsibility, cultural diversity, and ethics, aside from the art and psychology coursework.
+Students in Antioch’s Master of Arts in Clinical Mental Health Counseling with a Concentration in Art Therapy program receive intensive professional education and clinical training.
+Antioch’s emphasis on social justice means its learning environment integrates social responsibility, cultural diversity, and ethics.
+The curriculum, of course, also emphasizes contemporary art and psychology coursework.

 This is designed as a full-time program with a start date in the fall term.
 Students progress through the program as a cohort and complete it in 3.5 years.
-While the 66-credit program has online coursework, students must attend two separate week-long, in-person clinical residencies.
+Classes are conducted online but students must attend two separate week-long, in-person clinical residencies.

-The practicum component consists of 100 hours of service, or about 7-10 hours per week for a minimum of one semester, in a clinical setting.
-The three internship semesters satisfy the 700-hour requirement for licensure., and these can be spent in the same practicum site or other sites.
+The practicum component consists of 100 hours of service in a clinical setting.
+This is equivalent to about 7-10 hours per week for a minimum of one semester.
+The three internship semesters satisfy the 700-hour requirement for licensure.
+Students can choose between the same practicum site and other sites.

 Saint Mary-of-the-Woods College